Jose Canseco’s Ex-Wife Speaks Out About Alex Rodriguez & Jennifer Lopez Cheating Rumors

 “In fact I don’t even get on twitter had to download app again and don’t watch tv and had no idea any of this was going on.
 Last time I saw Alex he was with Torrie [Wilson] and I brought my boyfriend over for dinner.
 We are just friends my god,” Jessica added.

 As previously reported by The Inquisitr, Jennifer Lopez and Alex Rodriguez got engaged during a trip to the Bahamas over the weekend.
-The couple shared their happy news via social media, and not long after Jose Canseco shocked fans by claiming A-Rod was cheating on J-Lo.
+The couple shared their happy news via social media, and not long after, Jose Canseco shocked fans by claiming A-Rod was cheating on J-Lo.

 “Little does she know that he is cheating on her with my ex-wife Jessica.
 Poor girl she has no idea who he really is,” Canseco tweeted on Sunday night.